triskit124/Notes/investing.md

   - For example, if you contribute $6,000 to a traditional IRA, claim a deduction for the $6,000 on your tax return, and then convert that money to a Roth IRA, you’ll owe taxes on the $6,000
   - You’ll also owe taxes on whatever money that IRA contribution earned between the date when it was contributed to the traditional IRA and the date when you converted it to a Roth IRA

 ---

+# Non-Retirement Investing

+## Taxes
+- Investing in regular brokerage accounts (not a tax-advantaged retirement account) will, as the name suggests, involve more taxes
+- If you sell stocks for a profit, your earnings are known as **capital gains** and are subject to capital gains tax.
+- Generally, any profit you make on the sale of an asset is taxable at either 0%, 15% or 20% if you held the shares for more than a year, or at your ordinary tax rate if you held the shares for a year or less.
+- Any **dividends** you receive from a stock are also usually taxable

+### Capital Gains Taxes on Stocks
+- **Short-term** capital gains tax: A tax on profits from the sale of an asset held for a year or less.
+Short-term capital gains tax rates **are taxed as regular income**, which means they're subject to federal income tax rates.
+- **Long-term** capital gains tax: Long-term capital gains tax is a tax on profits from the sale of an asset held for longer than a year.
+Long-term capital gains tax rates are 0%, 15% or 20%, depending on your taxable income and filing status.
+- Taxes on stocks are incurred in the tax year the stock is sold or the dividend payment is made.
+Filers report and pay those taxes when they file their annual income tax return the following year.
+Form 1099-B — a summary of your trading activity — should arrive from your brokerage by mid-February, and this document will help you tally up total taxes on gains and losses

+### Taxes on Dividends
+- For tax purposes, there are two kinds of dividends: **qualified** and **nonqualified**.
+The tax rate on qualified dividends is 0%, 15% or 20%, depending on your taxable income and filing status.
+This is usually lower than the rate for nonqualified dividends.
+The tax rate on nonqualified dividends, sometimes called ordinary dividends, is the same as your regular income tax bracket

+### Net Investment Income Tax
+- Some high-income investors may also be subject to an additional 3.8% tax called the net investment income tax.
+The IRS imposes this tax on either your net investment income or the amount by which your modified adjusted gross income exceeds a certain threshold (below), whichever one ends up being less.
+- The income thresholds for the net investment income tax are $250,000 for those married filing jointly, $125,000 for those married filing separately, and $200,000 for single filers and heads of household

+### Tax-Loss Harvesting
+- If you sell stock for less than you bought it for, you won’t owe any tax on the losses.
+- Selling stock at a loss may come with tax advantages.
+The difference between your capital gains and your capital losses is called your “net capital gain.”
+If your losses exceed your gains, however, that's called a "net capital loss," and you can use it to offset your ordinary income by up to $3,000 ($1,500 for those married filing separately)
+- This can be helpful in years when the stock market is down or volatile.
+Any additional losses can be carried forward to future years to offset capital gains of up to $3,000 ($1,500 for those married filing separately) of ordinary income per year

+---

 # Investment Analysis